Public Administration, MPA

 MPA Options

-In addition to the traditional MPA program, students may consider the accelerated and executive options.
+In addition to the MPA program, students may consider the accelerated and executive options.

 Accelerated MPA

+The Accelerated MPA is a fast-paced, full-time program for students ready to jumpstart their public service careers.
 The AMPA option enables students to focus their energies on a concentrated program of study and earn a nationally accredited, 36-hour MPA in 12 months.
-All coursework is completed in-person as a cohort.
-The online option is not available for students in the AMPA program.
-Students in the AMPA program are not able to choose a concentration due to the cohort nature of the program and sequencing of classes.
+Students in the AMPA program may not be able to choose a certificate due to the cohort nature of the program and sequencing of classes.

-Students are admitted to the program in cohorts of up to 20 participants.
-A new cohort starts each August.
+Students are admitted to the program in a cohort that starts each August.
 The cohort format helps to increase the opportunity to become acquainted with other graduate students and increases the opportunities for interaction between program participants and faculty.
-It is preferred that applicants have some knowledge of economics, statistics, and political science prior to starting the program, although this is not required.

 The AMPA option is priced at a flat rate, regardless of in-state or out-of-state student status, providing out-of-state students with substantial savings.
 Students interested in pursuing the AMPA option should designate this as their desired program on their admissions application.